 We present Elo ratings for each model in Figure 3-left and -middle.
 For a given model, we observe that models are more persuasive (obtain higher Elo) when assigned to the correct answer, and the advantage increases for models with higher aggregate Elo.
 This suggests that, for debates in QuALITY, telling the truth is easier than lying (a central assumption of Irving et al.).
-We find this result holds across different judges (see Figure 5) and that the strongest indi-
+We find this result holds across different judges (see Figure 5) and that the strongest indicator of persuasiveness is base LLM, with GPT-4-Turbo outperforming others.
+Moreover, models are less persuasive when using critique-and-refinement than when using best-of-N, suggesting generating useful critiques for refinement is more difficult than identifying good arguments.